As you probably already know, progressions and

 to Jupiter in their natal chart.
 Please note that this is only a rough way of calculating Solar Arc progressions.

-The actual value is normally a little more than a degree, which gradually causes an error of up to a year or two
+The actual value is normally a little more or less than a degree, depending on the zodiac-related speed of the Sun during the months following your birth, which gradually causes an error of up to a year or two

 in later life.
 It is best to use an accurate software program if you really want to get into this.